COVID-19 VACCINATIONS - See our COVID-19 Page

 Under 14 yr olds enrolled with Durham Health and Casual under 14yr old are now FREE.
 For everyone else, this service is not subsidised and after-hours fees apply.
 Payment is on the day as per our standard accounts policy.

-There will be limited booked appointments for our enrolled patients plus the service will be run as a sit and wait clinic, emergencies will take priority.
+There are limited booked appointments for our enrolled patients, the service is run as a sit and wait clinic, emergencies will always take priority.